 Dental implants are a popular tooth replacement option.
-However, the implants that are in use today were developed by Dr. P I Brannenmark starting in the 1960's and came into use in USA starting in 1980.
-Prior to the modern "Root Form" implant we used subperiosteal implans or blade implants, these came out of favor as they were only available for patients missing all of their teeth.
+However, the implants that are in use today were developed by Dr. P I Brannenmark starting in the 1960s and came into use in the USA starting in 1980.
+Prior to the modern “Root Form” implant, we used subperiosteal implants or blade implants, these came out of favor as they were only available for patients missing all of their teeth.
 Did you know that centuries ago our ancestors developed primitive dental implant solutions?
 The history of dental implants dates back thousands of years.

 Ancient Attempts at Teeth Replacement

 Though our ancient ancestors may not have fully understood the health consequences of missing teeth, they still wanted to treat the condition.
 Take a look at some of these highlights throughout history:

 - Four thousand years ago, the Chinese used carved bamboo pegs to fill the gaps left by missing teeth.

 - Three thousand years ago, the Egyptians replaced a king’s missing tooth with a copper peg.
 Experts are still unsure whether the peg was placed before or after his death.

 - Beginning approximately 2,000 years ago, individuals replaced their own missing teeth with teeth from animals, slaves, or the poverty-stricken.
 Surprisingly, this practice continued on until the 1800s, despite serious infection issues.

 - Around 600 AD, Mayan civilizations used stones, gems, and seashells to replace missing teeth.
 In a 1931 archaeological dig, a female skull was discovered with a seashell partially embedded into the jawbone.
 This was the first record of osseointegration, the process in which the implant fuses to the bone tissue.

 - Check out ancient origins article discussing dental archelogical findings!

 1800s – 1900s